 Boston Medical Center Office Based Addiction Treatment Program is an addiction treatment center located at 725 Albany Street, Suite 5-b in the 02118 zip code in Boston, MA.

 It is operated by a private non-profit organization.
-Boston Medical Center Office Based Addiction Treatment Program provides relapse prevention from naltrexone, buprenorphine for pain management and buprenorphine detoxification.
-Some of the treatment approaches used by Boston Medical Center Office Based Addiction Treatment Program include relapse prevention, substance use counseling approach and motivational interviewing.
-Boston Medical Center Office Based Addiction Treatment Program also specializes in detox services and offers methamphetamines detox, residential heroin detoxification and inpatient alcohol detox.
-Boston Medical Center Office Based Addiction Treatment Program provides regular outpatient heroin treatment, outpatient heroin detox services and outpatient heroin rehabilitation.
-It also provides inpatient heroin detox services, residential heroin abuse treatment and inpatient dual diagnosis treatment.
+Boston Medical Center Office Based Addiction Treatment Program provides methadone for pain management, relapse prevention from naltrexone and buprenorphine detox.
+Some of the treatment approaches used by Boston Medical Center Office Based Addiction Treatment Program include brief intervention services, relapse prevention and substance use counseling approach.
+Boston Medical Center Office Based Addiction Treatment Program also specializes in detox services and offers inpatient alcohol detox, methamphetamines detox and inpatient cocaine detoxification.
+Boston Medical Center Office Based Addiction Treatment Program provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin services and regular outpatient heroin treatment.
+It also provides residential heroin abuse treatment, residential treatment for dual diagnosis and medical heroin detox.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Call (855) 489-3619 for 24/7 with treatment.